 Glebe is a large secondary, special academy for students aged 11-19.
 Originally, the school catered for students with moderate learning difficulties but now Glebe meets the needs of a more complex, educationally diverse student group.
-From September 2018 the school has a specialist provision class called “The Den” for small number of students with severe learning difficulties and additional complex needs.
+From September 2018 the school has had a specialist provision class (The Den) for small number of students with severe learning difficulties and additional complex needs.

 - Speech and Language Difficulties